casper-network/docs-archive/disclaimer.rst

 features of the CasperLabs blockchain and/or CLX to be materially different from any future functionality, performance or features expressed or implied by such forward-looking statements.
-Such forward-looking statements are based on numerous assumptions regarding the CasperLabs Networks Ltd’s and/or any of its affiliates’ present and future expectations regarding the development of the CasperLabs blockchain and the associated software.
+Such forward-looking statements are based on numerous assumptions regarding the CasperLabs Networks AG’s and/or any of its affiliates’ present and future expectations regarding the development of the CasperLabs blockchain and the associated software.

 These forward-looking statements speak only as of the date of this Whitepaper.
-CasperLabs Networks Ltd and its affiliates expressly disclaim any obligation or undertaking to release any updates of or revisions to any forward-looking statement contained herein to reflect any change in CasperLabs Networks Ltd’s and/or any of its affiliates’ expectations with regard thereto or any change in events, conditions or circumstances on which any such statement is based.
+CasperLabs Networks AG and its affiliates expressly disclaim any obligation or undertaking to release any updates of or revisions to any forward-looking statement contained herein to reflect any change in CasperLabs Networks AG’s and/or any of its affiliates’ expectations with regard thereto or any change in events, conditions or circumstances on which any such statement is based.